Ukraine airspace closed to civilian flights

 "We continue to stand with the people of Ukraine and work with our international partners to respond to this act of aggression."

-Wizz Air and Ryanair, who were still flying to the Ukraine from the UK, said they had suspended all flights on Thursday.
+Wizz Air and Ryanair, who were still flying to the Ukraine from the UK, said they had suspended all flights.